While often very challenging, quitting smoking is one of the most important things people who smoke can do for their health.

-Using certain drugs
+Using certain medications

-Health care practitioners can recommend ways to change behavior, provide education on cessation drugs, write prescriptions, and offer helpful referrals for additional support.
-All U.S. states have telephone quit lines that can provide additional support for smokers trying to quit.
+Health care practitioners can recommend ways to change behavior, provide education on cessation medications, write prescriptions, and offer helpful referrals for additional support.
+All U.S. states have telephone quit lines that can provide additional support for people trying to quit.
 People can call the national 1-800-QUIT-NOW (1-800-784-8669) number to connect with counseling services for their state.
 Quit lines seem to be at least as effective as in-person counseling.
 The National Cancer Institute's web site (Smokefree.gov) is a comprehensive resource for quitting smoking with information, treatment planning, and personalized behavioral counseling via text and live chat.

 Behavioral strategies are recommended for quitting smoking.
 Behavioral strategies are focused on